Marketcircle/AXElements/docs/Debugging.markdown

 # Debugging

+@todo Mostly done here, just need to fill in some details

 Some times you need to see the big picture, the whole UI tree at once or at least be able to see the root of the hierarchy from where you are.
 For these troubling cases, AXElements provides a few tools.